polanty/PolantyHotels/README.md

 I can Login, Delete my account , Update my Information (password, profile picture, Name, email), I should be able to view details of each hotel,  my bookings, my reviews, settings etc
 And I should get information about important stuff like email update, password update or changes to my Billing Information.

-# Chat Gpt generated prompt
-Below is a **clear, structured, product-owner level specification** of your hotel search & booking platform, written in a way that you can hand directly to developers, architects, or investors.
-It includes:
-✅ Full product model
-✅ User roles & permissions
-✅ Functional + non-functional requirements
-✅ System architecture (MERN + Cloud)
-✅ Integration with Azure AD (if desired)
-✅ Multi-region admin constraints
-✅ Booking + review + analytics workflows
-✅ Future-proofing for scalability & compliance

----

 # **Hotel Booking Platform — Full Product Model (Product Owner Perspective)**